Manila hostage crisis: Assault

-Aftermath

-Hostages
+Victims

 Six of the surviving hostages were taken to Ospital ng Maynila Medical Center, where two later died; two were taken to the Philippine General Hospital; the remaining seven hostages were taken to Manila Doctors Hospital.
 There were eight fatalities in total.
 The 13 survivors had injuries which ranged from minor to substantial.

 Because the bus driver Alberto Lubang had escaped the bus minutes before the situation deteriorated, despite his claim that he had been handcuffed to the steering wheel, suspicions arose that he was in fact the gunman's accomplice, which Lubang denied.
 He claimed to have unlocked his handcuffs using nail cutters.
 However, on August 27, 2010, Lubang and his family were reported missing and had fled their home, possibly going into hiding.
 Yet, on September 7, 2010, he was reported to be present at a hearing of the investigative committee.

 The list of the eight identified victims included Masa Tse Ting Chunn (謝廷駿), Ken Leung Kam-wing (梁錦榮), his two daughters Doris Leung Chung-see (梁頌詩), 21, and Jessie Leung Song-yi (梁頌儀), 14 (his son Jason Leung Song-xue (梁頌學) was seriously injured) Wong Tze-lam (汪子林) and his wife Yeung Yee-wa (楊綺華) and her sister Yeung Yee-kam (楊綺琴); and Fu Cheuk-yan (傅卓仁).